-The following recipe and photography was provided courtesy of Heinen’s Club Fx Recipe Developer and Food Photographer, Allianna Moximchalk from Allianna’s Kitchen.
+The following recipe and photography was provided courtesy of Recipe Developer and Food Photographer, Allianna Moximchalk from Allianna’s Kitchen.

 The thing I love most about this chilled soup is that you can really spice it up with hot peppers if that’s your preference.
-I love to batch cook this recipe and freeze the extra so I can literally eat it all summer (and even fall) long.
+I love to batch cook this recipe and freeze the extra so I can literally eat it all summer (and even into fall).
 Trust me, it is that good!

 - Prep time: